mtlynch/mtlynch.io/_posts/2016-05-30-sia-via-docker.md

 * 2017-07-25: Updated instructions for the Sia 1.3.0 release.
 * 2017-12-20: Updated instructions for the Sia 1.3.1 release.
 * 2018-03-15: Updated instructions for the Sia 1.3.2 release.
+* 2018-04-15: Updated instructions to use pre-built Sia Docker image.